 The EIS has been prepared to identify potential negative environmental effects that all phases of the Project may have on these significant natural features.
 Mitigation measures have been proposed to prevent these effects from occurring or minimize the magnitude, extent, duration and frequency in the event that they do occur to an acceptable level.
 Monitoring measures have been proposed to confirm that mitigation measures are having the intended effect and that performance objectives are being met.

-A summary table is provided below which documents the significant natural features and associated mitigation measures and monitoring requirements.
+Table 7.1 documents the significant natural features and associated mitigation measures and monitoring requirements.